m-peko/craft-cpp/_posts/2020-06-30-zipping-by-the-longest-range.md

 Therefore, unlike `std::transform` and *Boost* library, `ranges::v3::view::zip` function does not lead us into an **U**ndefined **B**ehavior if input ranges are of different lengths.

-So, basically *ranges-v3* library solves pretty much all the problems we had with previous two approaches.
+So, basically *ranges-v3* library solves pretty much all the problems we had with the previous two approaches.
 But... there might be something missing here...
 What about zipping by the longest input range?

 For example, Python's *itertools* module provides such functionality with `zip_longest` function which makes an iterator that aggregates elements from each of the ranges.
 If the ranges are of uneven length, missing values are filled-in with the value specified on a function call and iteration continues until the longest range is exhausted.
 Pretty cool <span>&#128526;</span>, right?